 Self-reliance and sustainability in the 21st century.

 The fastest-growing energy technology in the world is solar, but it’s very unlike passive solar.
 Photovoltaic solar collectors capture solar energy in a supremely adaptable and portable form.
 Photovoltaic panels and films, made mostly of silicon, convert sunlight into electricity by allowing sunlight to stimulate electrons to a higher state of energy, then converting that energy into electrical current.
 Basically, the photons in sunlight, hitting a collector, create free electrons that can be siphoned off as electrical current.
 Beginning in the early 2000s, worldwide production of photovoltaics had been doubling every two years up until 2008 when the rate of growth suddenly accelerated, more than doubling the number of photovoltaics in use in just one year.
-At the end of 2008 it was estimated that photovoltaics were generating about 15,000 megawatts of energy, worldwide, enough to provide about 8 million average U.S. homes with all the electricity they need, and photovoltaic expansion was accelerating.

 Most photovoltaic installations are small, designed mainly to supply a single building, or even a single device, like my electric fences.
 But solar power stations are proliferating.
 A single new photovoltaic power plant, Topaz Solar Farm, proposed to cover 9.5 square miles in central California near San Luis Obispo with a 550 megawatt capacity, is scheduled to begin generating electricity in 2011.
 Before Topaz Solar Farm, the largest photovoltaic generator in the country, the DeSoto Energy Center in Florida, had a capacity of just 25 megawatts.
 The largest in the world was the 60-megawatt Olmedilla Photovoltaic Park in Spain.